 What Type of Preventative Medicines Are Available?

 Luckily, preventative medicine is available for many of the common parasites.
 Most of the preventatives are available as a monthly dose administered to your pet.
 This can be a chewable tablet or a liquid medicine applied to the skin.
-Flea and tick medicated collars are available and can help prevent parasites for up to 90 days.
+Flea and tick medicated collars are also available.

 How Can My Veterinarian Help?